Sean T. Kean

-Sean T. Kean (born May 21, 1963) is an American Republican Party politician, who has served in the New Jersey General Assembly since being sworn into office on January 10, 2012, representing the 30th legislative district, Prior to redistricting, Kean served in the New Jersey Senate from 2008 to 2012, representing the 11th legislative district.
+Sean T. Kean (born May 21, 1963) is an American Republican Party politician, who has represented the 30th legislative district in the New Jersey General Assembly since being sworn into office on January 10, 2012.
+Prior to redistricting, Kean served in the New Jersey Senate from 2008 to 2012, representing the 11th legislative district.
 He had previously represented the 11th district in the General Assembly from 2002 to 2008.

 Biography

 Kean was born in Montclair, grew up in Deal and attended Red Bank Catholic High School.
 He is of Irish heritage and has family ancestry in County Cork.

 Kean received a B.A. in 1988 from Seton Hall University in Political Science, was granted an M.A.L.S. in 1992 from Columbia University in American Studies and was awarded a J.D. from the Seton Hall University School of Law in 1995.
 Before becoming an attorney, Kean was a member of the Heavy and General Construction Laborers Local 472 Union (a branch of the Laborers' International Union of North America) in Newark from 1984 until 1988.
 Kean served as an aide to State Senator John O. Bennett from 1994 through 1996.
 He served on the Monmouth County Environmental Council from 1999 to 2001 and on the Wall Township Planning Board from 2001 to 2002.
 Prior to 1994, Kean had been registered a Democrat.

 Kean is a resident of Wall Township where he lives with his wife Bridget and triplets born in July 2012.
 Kean formerly wrote a column titled "Legislative Matters" in The Coast Star, a weekly local newspaper in Monmouth County.
 His column typically contains news from the statehouse in Trenton, opinions on issues facing his district, and criticism of the state's Democratic Party.